natecostello/ut61e_py/README.md

 ## Overview

-This library was written as a weekend project.
+This library was written as a weekend project (but not by me).
 Its main goal was to learn the UNI-T UT61E data protocol.

 ## Connecting to UT61E